jayunit100/k8sprototypes/windows/README.md

 I1027 11:53:23.896868    7564 log_file.go:99] Set log file max size to 104857600                                                                                                I1027 11:53:23.899290    7564 agent.go:63] Starting Antrea agent (version v0.10.1)                                                                                               I1027 11:53:23.900424    7564 client.go:34] No kubeconfig file was specified.
 Falling back to in-cluster config                                                                   W1027 11:53:23.904702    7564 env.go:64] Environment variable POD_NAMESPACE not found                                                                                             1027 11:53:23.907120    7564 cacert_controller.go:79] Failed to get Pod Namespace from environment.
 Using "kube-system" as the CA ConfigMap Namespace                             I1027 11:53:23.907120    7564 ovs_client.go:67] Connecting to OVSDB at address \\.\pipe\C:openvswitchvarrunopenvswitchdb.sock                                                     I1027 11:53:23.910886    7564 agent.go:197] Setting up node network                                                                                                               E1027 11:53:44.938614    7564 agent.go:567] Failed to get node from K8s with name win-h0c364gqvjh: Get https://100.2.2.1:443/api/v1/nodes/win-h0c364gqvjh: dial tcp 100.2.2.1:443: connectex: A connection attempt failed because the connected party did not properly resp
 F1027 11:53:44.941660    7564 main.go:58] Error running agent: error initializing agent: Get https://100.2.2.1:443/api/v1/nodes/win-h0c364gqvjh: dial tcp 100.2.2.1:443: connectex: A connection attempt failed because the connected party did not properly respond after
 ```

+# Miscellaneous notes about windows development

+# PowerShell

+To hack around on nodes with linux like fluency, you can use powershell.

+- `ip a | grep 192` can be replaced with `Get-NetIPAddress | Select-String "192"`

+# Windows networking

+Things like hostNetwork and hostPort aren't really options.
+If you need to access services such
+as ingress controllers, you do so by:

+1) Implementing a NodePort service
+2) DaemonSet for pods
+3) Setting the NodePort Service to `externalTrafficPolicy=local`